Zapier is one of the most widely used tools that allow end-users to integrate web applications they use every day and automate actions between them.

-Whether you need to add users to Salesforce from UseResponse or post new bugs to Jira once ticket is submitted in UseResponse, Zapier will help you transfer this data between thousands of applications.
+Whether you need to add users to Salesforce from UseResponse or post new bugs to Jira once a ticket is submitted in UseResponse, Zapier will help you transfer this data between thousands of applications.

 What are Zaps?